One poem from each collection 1982 onwards

 Nailed clock faces twirl expressionless,

-Looking out to sea from cliffs;
+looking out to sea from cliffs;

 Waves of NOs washing up a shipwrecked YES.